andreiujica/django-rest-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a simple HTTP REST API meant to replicate a contact book.
 You are able to list all your contacts, add new contacts, update and delete them.
 It has been built using the `Django Rest Framework`.
-Future plans include builting a React/Angular front-end that consumes the API.
+Future plans include building a React/Angular front-end that consumes the API.

 Here's how the testing has been done:
 * Postman has been used for checking simple HTTP requests